IIED at the 69th Commission on the Status of Women (CSW69)

 The Commission on the Status of Women is the principal global intergovernmental body exclusively dedicated to the promotion of gender equality, the rights and the empowerment of women.
 It plays a crucial role in advocating for the rights of women and girls, documenting their lived experiences worldwide, and establishing global standards for gender equality and empowerment.

-The 69th session of the Commission on the Status of Women (CSW69) will take place at United Nations Headquarters in New York from 10 to 21 March 2025.
-This year, CSW69 coincides with the 30th anniversary of the Beijing Declaration and Platform for Action, providing an opportunity to reflect on progress and address ongoing challenges in achieving gender equality.
+The 69th session of the Commission on the Status of Women (CSW69) took place at United Nations Headquarters in New York from 10 to 21 March. the 2025 event coincided with the 30th anniversary of the Beijing Declaration and Platform for Action, providing an opportunity to reflect on progress and address ongoing challenges in achieving gender equality.

-Throughout the two weeks, IIED and partners will lead on and participate in a range of online and in-person events, building on IIED's work to highlight current gaps in gender-blind, one-size-fits-all policies that fail to serve women, gender-diverse, and marginalised groups.
+Throughout the two weeks, IIED and partners led on and participated in a range of online and in-person events, building on IIED's work to highlight current gaps in gender-blind, one-size-fits-all policies that fail to serve women, gender-diverse, and marginalised groups.

 There is a web of interconnected problems that are stopping effective decision-making and policies.
 IIED is actively working with partners to support the visibility of marginalised experiences and advance data-informed decisions through analysing existing gender data knowledge and partnering with and supporting local actors in their efforts in advocating for data sovereignty and owning and managing their own data.